spinningideas/dotnet-project-accelerator/ReadMe.md

 ### Build, Install, Run

-1) Load solution
+1. Load solution in Visual Studio - you can use Visual Code if you are familiar with using it to build .net code [See More Info](https://code.visualstudio.com/docs/languages/dotnet)

-2) Build solution to get the Nuget packages
+2. Build solution to get the Nuget packages

-3) Setup database - run publish to push the database schema and data to "DNPA.Database"
+3. Setup database - run publish to push the database schema and data to "DNPA.Database"

     1. Right click on "DNPA.Database" project and run publish with connection pointed to "DNPA.Database"

-4) Install npm packages in DNPA.Presentation
+4. Install npm packages in DNPA.Presentation

     In the project DNPA.Presentation directory open a console for npm and run:

-	1. Install packages
+    4.1 Install npm packages needed by front end React JS application

     `npm install`

-5) Launch the API project (its set to run on port 5001)
+5. Launch the API project (its set to run on port 5001)

-	1. To start the API press the green arrow (Start button) on the main Visual Studio toolbar, or press F5 or Ctrl+F5
-	2. Optionally load the postman collection in the "postman" folder and test the API using that if you are only interested in the API
+    5.1 To start the API press the green arrow (Start button) on the main Visual Studio toolbar, or press F5 or Ctrl+F5 5.2.
+Optionally load the postman collection in the "postman" folder and test the API using that if you are only interested in the API

-6) Launch the Presentation project
+6. Launch the Presentation project - standard React JS application startup

-	1. Start and run the application (its set to run on port 5000)
+    6.1 Start and run the application (its set to run on port 5000)

     `npm start`

     Runs the app in the development mode and launches browser to http://localhost:5000

     The page will reload if you make edits.

 ### `npm run build`